-For most YRBS sites, it is impractical and unnecessary to administer the YRBS to every student in the population.
+For most YRBS sites, it is impractical and scientifically unnecessary to administer the YRBS to every student in the population.
 PCSample selects representative samples of schools and classes within selected schools.
 The sample is designed so that every eligible student has an equal chance of selection.

 The sample is selected in two steps.
 In the first step, schools are selected with probability proportional to the enrollment of the school.
 In the second step, classes are selected within schools with equal probability.
 The questionnaire is administered to all students in sampled classes in the sampled schools.

-The objective of the weighting process is to develop sample weights so that the weighted sample estimates accurately represent the entire student population in the state or city.
-Nonresponse or poor sampling procedures can result in a sample that is not a representative subset of the population.
-Unweighted results from these samples may not accurately reflect student behaviors and therefore may be misleading.
+The objective of the weighting process is to develop sample weights that can be employed during analysis to generate results that accurately represent the entire student population in the state or city.
+Unweighted results due to low response rate and/or poor sampling procedures can be used only to describe participating students.

-Figure 1 shows the steps that are used in Westat's weighting adjustments.
+Figure 1 shows the steps that are used to weight state and local YRBS data from a standard sample selected by PCSample.
 Each of these steps is described in more detail in the following sections.
-The boxes in Figure 1 are numbered to correspond to the section numbers.
+The boxes in Figure 1 are numbered to correspond to the section numbers in this document.
+When non-standard procedures are used to select a state or local YRBS sample, the weighting procedures are tailored to that sample design.